io-accelerate/tdl-runner-java/README.md

 ### Other IDEs

-You have to import and run the respective Maven project (`pom.xml` file) and Gradle project (`build.gradle` file) files into your IDE, depending on the support for these types of build files.
+You have to import and run the respective Maven project (`pom.xml` file) or Gradle project (`build.gradle` file) files into your IDE, depending on the support for these types of build systems in your IDE.

 ## 3. How to start